gokulkrishh/gokul.site/src/pages/posts/2019/year-end-review/index.md

 ### Conclusion

-All in all, I feel great this year than the previous year of things I have done and accomplished and I learned a lot both professionally and personally.
+All in all, I feel great this year than the previous year.
+I have accomplished a lot of things and I learned a lot too both professionally & personally.
 In 2020 I again have a huge list of things I want to accomplish and things I want to continually do every year.

 So, thanks for reading, see you next year for the same.